u4rang/OracleSQL/README.md

 # OracleSQL
-This is SQL for Oracle DBMS
+This is SQL for Oracle DBMS.